Appeal After a Verdict: When, How, and What Are Your Chances?

 • Trying to file an appeal without a lawyer (not possible).

-• Underestimating that an appeal involves a completely new assessment.
+• Underestimating that an appeal is a completely new assessment.

 1. Do I always have the right to appeal?